 To truly end an insurgency, the government must address the underlying social conditions that allow terrorism to thrive.
 It must build trust with alienated communities, which means finding partners that are welcomed by hostile populations even if the government itself is not.
 Part of why America failed in Iraq and Afghanistan is that in both places, wide swaths of the country simply rejected the authority of the U.S.-backed Iraqi and Afghan governments.

 Unfortunately, the Biden administration might not have much more luck fighting insurgents on the home front.
-The economic dislocation and misplaced cultural grievances that are driving discontent are not easy to fix, especially with our knotty political system.
+The economic dislocation and racism (and other misplaced cultural grievances) that are driving discontent are not easy to fix, especially with our knotty political system.
 And even if the president can tackle these challenges, the institutions that are trusted by the right—incendiary conservative politicians, Fox News, talk radio grifters, Facebook commentators obsessed with “owning the libs,” and, above all else, Donald Trump—have no incentive to stop peddling lies or to cool their tone.
 Hate works to their political and financial benefit.

 “We can run around and do targeting operations.
 The FBI can sweep up dudes nonstop,” says Jason Dempsey, an adjunct senior fellow at the Center for a New American Security and a former special assistant to the chairman of the Joint Chiefs of Staff.
 But political violence is, ultimately, a political problem.
 So long as the GOP remains in thrall to the far right, attackers will have enough support to regenerate.
 “If you don’t address that,” Dempsey says, “then no amount of tactical action will ever get you ahead of the game.”